Skip to content

 Pairing Remote Devices

 Your netclaw daemon runs on one machine but you want to use the CLI from another — a laptop, a second server, a container you can’t shell into.
-Pairing is a two-command handshake: generate a time-limited code on the daemon, exchange it from the remote device, and the client gets a bearer token for all future requests.
+Pairing takes two commands: generate a time-limited code on the daemon, exchange it from the remote device, and the client gets a bearer token for all future requests.

 • Netclaw installed on both machines (netclaw init completed on the daemon host).
 The remote device only needs the netclaw binary — you don’t need to run netclaw init on it.
 Pairing replaces init for client-only machines.

 • The daemon’s exposure mode set to something other than local — remote pairing doesn’t work over loopback.
-The default daemon port is 5199; make sure your firewall allows it.
+The default daemon port is 5199; make sure the chosen proxy or tunnel path can reach the daemon.

 • Network connectivity between the two machines (same tailnet, tunnel, or direct)